Australian Bureau of Statistics

 Other subsidies on production

-Consist of all subsidies, except subsidies on products, which resident enterprises may receive as a consequence of engaging in production.
+Consists of all subsidies, except subsidies on products, which resident enterprises may receive as a consequence of engaging in production.
 Other subsidies on production include: subsidies related to the payroll or workforce numbers, including subsidies payable on the total wage or salary bill, on numbers employed, or on the employment of particular types of persons, e.g. persons with disabilities or persons who have been unemployed for a long period.
-The subsidies may also be intended to cover some or all of the costs of training schemes organised or financed by enterprises.
-Subsidies aimed at reducing pollution are also included.
-See also Subsidies on products.

 Other taxes on production

-Consist of all taxes that enterprises incur as a result of engaging in production, except taxes on products.
-Other taxes on production include: taxes related to the payroll or workforce numbers excluding compulsory social security contributions paid by employers and any taxes paid by the employees themselves out of their wages or salaries; recurrent taxes on land, buildings or other structures; some business and professional licences where no service is provided by the Government in return; taxes on the use of fixed assets or other activities; stamp duties; taxes on pollution; and taxes on international transactions.
-See also Current taxes on income, wealth, etc., Taxes on production and imports and Taxes on products.
+Consists of all taxes that enterprises incur as a result of engaging in production, except taxes on products.
+Other taxes on production include: taxes related to the payroll or workforce numbers excluding compulsory social security contributions paid by employers and any taxes paid by the employees themselves out of their wages or salaries; recurrent taxes on land, buildings or other structures; some business and professional licences where no service is provided by the government in return; taxes on the use of fixed assets or other activities; stamp duties; taxes on pollution; and taxes on international transactions.

 This consists of those goods and services that are produced within an establishment that become available for use outside that establishment, plus any goods and services produced for own final use.